ArduPilot/ardupilot_wiki/plane/source/index.rst

 The free Plane firmware running on a compatible controller board gives any fixed-wing aircraft full autonomous capability.
-VTOL fixed-wing aircraft that hover and cruise in different configurations are also included under the arduplane firmware.
+VTOL fixed-wing aircraft that hover and cruise in different configurations are also included under the Plane firmware.

 Plane provides advanced functions such as support for hundreds of three-dimensional waypoints, automatic take-off and landing as well as